-Performance Measure: Data Source (Select of If 'Other' is selected, appropriately completed and signed freedom of choice forms that specified choice of providers was offered.
-Numerator: Number of participants with freedom of choice forms with choice of providers; Denominator: Number of records reviewed (Select one) (Several options are listed in the on-line application): Other Case Record Review Responsible Party for data collection/generation (check each that applies) Frequency of data collection/generation: (check each that applies) Sampling Approach (check each that applies) ☐ State Medicaid Agency □Weekly □ 100% Review ■ Operating Agency □Monthly ■ Less than 100% Review ☐ Sub-State Entity □ Quarterly ■Representative Sample; Confidence Interval = □ Other Specify: □Annually DAABHS uses the Raosoft Calculation System to determine a statistically valid sample with a 95% confidence level
+Performance Number and percent of waiver participant records reviewed with Measure: appropriately completed and signed freedom of choice forms that specified choice of providers was offered.
+Numerator: Number of participants with freedom of choice forms with choice of providers; Denominator: Number of records reviewed

+Data Source (Select one) (Several options are listed in the on-line application): Other If 'Other' is selected, specify:

+Case Record Review Responsible Party for data collection/generation (check each that applies) Frequency of data collection/generation: (check each that applies) Sampling Approach (check each that applies) ☐ State Medicaid Agency 🗇 Weekly □ 100% Review Operating Agency ☐ Monthly ■ Less than 100% Review ☐ Sub-State Entity □Quarterly ■ Representative Sample; Confidence Interval = □ Other Specify: □Annually DAABHS uses the Raosoft Calculation System to determine a statistically valid sample with a 95% confidence level

 and a +/-5%

 margin of error.

-■ Continuously and □ Stratified:
+Continuously an \square Stratified:

 Ongoing Describe Group:

 □ Other

 Specify:

-☐ Other Specify:
+\Box Other Specify: